Mobility Business Sector

 Fiscal 2025 target

-- Work to enhance our product portfolio in the Mobility business by addressing demand for multi-material solutions, establishing technology for fiber-reinforced composite materials, and expanding customer support functions.
+- We will work to enhance our product portfolio in the Mobility domain by addressing demand for multi-material solutions, establishing technology for fiber-reinforced composite materials, and expanding customer support functions.

-- Anticipate customer needs by harnessing open innovation and collaboration with the aim of promoting new business development in new markets and facilitating a shift towards downstream processes and services.
+- We aim to promote new business development in new markets and facilitate a shift towards downstream processes and services by anticipating customer needs through open innovation and collaboration.

 - For polymer product lines that require large-scale production facilities, we will aggressively invest in further strengthening our competitive advantage by expanding production capacity in optimal locations to meet global demand growth.